alantanlc/blog/posts/parsing-nested-data-structures/README.md

 # Parsing Nested Data Structures

 Parsing nested data structures can be tricky.
-This README shares multiple ways to parse complex objects along with the common pitfalls and pros and cons.
+This README shares multiple ways to parse complex objects along with the common pitfalls, pros and cons.

 ## Overview